100grams/Xcode_Base64_string_obfuscation/README.md

 Purpose
 --------------

+Obfuscate string literals in your Xcode project using two simple ruby scripts.

 **obfuscate.rb**

 This script obfuscates ```#define``` values in a file of your choice and replaces them with Base64 strings.

 Example: